redfast00/RCPU/README.md

 - [ ] More tests
 - [ ] Assembler: add more expanders
     - [ ] Instructions for conditional branching: NEQ, ...
+- [ ] Assembler: make way to reserve memory for strings